Sweet Potato and Black Bean Tacos

 A sweet potato taco on a plate.

-Reheat the taco filling in the microwave for about 1 to 2 minutes per serving (one serving = about 3 tacos), stirring halfway through.
-Or, reheat in a frying pan over medium heat for about 5 to 10 minutes, stirring occasionally.
+• Sweet potato taco filling – Reheat in the microwave for about 1 to 2 minutes per serving (one serving = about 3 tacos’ worth), stirring halfway through.
+Or, reheat in a frying pan over medium-low heat for about 5 to 10 minutes, stirring occasionally.

 A sweet potato black bean taco topped with avocado.

-Try our recipe for Mexican sweet potato tacos and let us know what you think by rating, commenting, and sharing below!
+Try our sweet potato and black bean tacos recipe and let us know what you think by rating and commenting below!
 If you’re hungry for more, check out all our other taco recipes here.

 Love this recipe?
 You may enjoy these recipes, too: